street-art/playground/README.md

 * [Jekyll](https://jekyllrb.com/) powerful static site generator, can be extended with Ruby plugins
 * [mkdocs](http://www.mkdocs.org/) mainly .md →  .html, rather for plain documentation pages

+## Jekyll

+The example page can be built in a `ruby` docker image.
+Run it with

+    bundle exec jekyll serve -H 0.0.0.0

+after exposing port 4000.